Crown-Commercial-Service/ccs-migration-alpha-tools/modules/postgres-etl/README.md

 - The dump is compressed and stored in an S3 bucket

 **Transform**: `S3 Bucket (Extract) -> Kubernetes Dispatcher -> Transform Job -> S3 Bucket (Load)`
-- A Kubernetes dispatcher monitors the S3 bucket for new dumps
+- A Kubernetes dispatcher monitors the S3 bucket (via SQS) for new dump objects
 - Another Kubernetes job loads the dump, applies SQL transformations (I.e. removing PII), and writes the cleaned dump back to a target S3 bucket.

 **Load**: `S3 Bucket (Load) -> ECS Task -> Target RDS`